 Professional liability, professional indemnity and errors & omissions insurance all refer to the same type of professional advice and services cover.
 The term "errors & omissions" is more common in the US, while "professional indemnity" is more common in the UK.

-Professional indemnity is required by regulatory or some professional bodies for certain professions (e.g., healthcare, accountants, architects, engineers, surveyors, solicitors, financial advisors, insurance brokers) and is recommended for professions where you are paid for your professional advice or services (e.g., designers, construction, advertising, freelance, PR, etc.).
+Professional indemnity is required by regulatory or some professional bodies for certain professions (e.g., healthcare, accountants, architects, engineers, surveyors, solicitors, financial advisors, insurance brokers) and is often recommended for professions that provide paid or unpaid professional advice or services (e.g., designers, construction, advertising, freelance, PR, etc.).

-You need professional indemnity insurance to pay for legal defence costs and possible compensation payments if a client sues you for providing negligent advice or services (e.g., making a mistake).
+Someone use professional indemnity insurance to pay for legal defence costs and possible compensation payments if a client sues them for causing a real or perceived financial loss (e.g., due to negligence or making a mistake).

 The cost of professional indemnity insurance starts from around £80 a year in the UK, but can easily cost 10X as much or more for a small business depending on your profession and the amount of cover you need, as well as the size of your contracts.
 You may get a discount if you're a member of a professional association.
 It can be one of the more expensive business liability insurance coverages.